chiragsakhuja/spotlight/README.md

 # Requirements
 Spotlight can either be built natively or within a provided Docker container.
+Although Docker may be more convenient to set up, we recommend running natively because it is significantly faster.

 ## Native Setup
 Spotlight requires the following packages to be installed natively: